Hermite-Pad\'{e} approximation and integrability: Introduction

 \subsection{The Hirota equation}

 The standard form of Hirota's discrete Kadomtsev--Petviashvili (KP) system of equations \cite{Hirota,Miwa} reads as follows

-here $\tau$ is unknown function of discrete variables $(n_1, n_2, n_3, \dots )$ with values in a field; usually the real or complex numbers, but other possibilites like the finite fields were also studied in the literature~\cite{BialeckiDoliwa}.
+here $\tau$ is unknown function of discrete variables $(n_1, n_2, n_3, \dots )$, $n_k\in\ZZ$, with values in a field; usually the real or complex numbers, but other possibilities like the finite fields were also studied in the literature~\cite{BialeckiDoliwa}.
 In the above and in all the paper we use the short-hand notation with indices in brackets meaning shifts in discrete variables, for example

-\begin{Rem} Initially the Hirota system was considered for $m=3$ discrete variables only, which results in a single equation.
+accordingly, $\tau_{(ij)}$ means increasing by $1$ both arguments $n_i$ and $n_j$. \begin{Rem} Initially the Hirota system was considered for $m=3$ discrete variables only, which results in a single equation.
 An important feature of the equations is that the number of discrete variables can be grater then three and such augumentation does not lead to any restriction on the solution space, i.e. the additional variables can be considered as parameters of commuting symmetries of the original equation.
-Such a \emph{multidimensional consistency}, which was observed also for other systems like for example the discrete Darboux equations~\cite{MQL,TQL}, has been placed as the central concept of the modern teory of discrete integrable systems in~\cite{FWN-lB,ABS}. \end{Rem} \begin{Rem} The Hirota system has actually more involved (affine Weyl group of type $A$) symmetry structure~\cite{Dol-AN} than that described above. \end{Rem}
+Such a \emph{multidimensional consistency}, which was observed also for other systems like for example the discrete Darboux equations~\cite{MQL,TQL}, has been placed as the central concept of the modern theory of discrete integrable systems in~\cite{FWN-lB,ABS}. \end{Rem} \begin{Rem} The Hirota system has actually more involved (affine Weyl group of type $A$) symmetry structure~\cite{Dol-AN} than that described above. \end{Rem}

 To apply techniques of the integrable systems theory to construct solutions of the Hirota system it is important to represent it as compatibility condition of a linear system, whose standard form~\cite{DJM-II} reads as follows